Stewart County Settlements and Bonds, Volume B (Nov. 1824-Feb. 1829)

 234 account current of the estate of Briant Oneal by William McGee

-235 sale of the estate of Clement H. Luton by administrator Willis Manning; buyers include William C. Jones, John Manning, Hosea Borin, Miss Manning,
+235 sale of the estate of Clement H. Luton by administrator Willis Manning; buyers include William C. Jones, John Manning, Hosea Borin, Miss Manning

-236 sale of the estate of Benjamin Bell on 15 Nov 1827 by administratrix Nancy Bell; buyers include Nancy Bell, Charles Summers, Willie Pitt, Henry Wyatt, Zachariah Wyatt, Asa Prier, James Daniel, John Bell, John Thomason, Pinson Wyatt, Daniel McLoud, James Wyatt, Elisha Jackson, John Wyatt, Thomas Harris
+236 sale of the estate of Benjamin Bell on 15 Nov 1827 by administratrix Nancy Bell; buyers include Nancy Bell, Charles Summers, Willie Pitt, Henry Wyatt, Zachariah Wyatt, Asa Prier, James Daniel, John Bell, John Thomason, Pinson Wyatt, Daniel McLeod, James Wyatt, Elisha Jackson, John Wyatt, Thomas Harris

 238 William Kay licensed to sell merchandise at his home in Dover, for 12 months beginning 20 Nov 1827